svalinn/DAGMC/doc-src/usersguide/get_install.rst

 replaces the MCNP build method with a CMake file.

-Note that in addition to the detailed instructions above for building the MOAB stack, you must also install Lapack, using your favorite method.
+Note that in addition to the detailed instructions above for building the MOAB stack, you must also install Lapack using your favorite method, for example, "sudo apt-get".

 Populate and Patch
 ============================================